fionafibration/SniperPOV/README.md

 Usage:

 Launch TF2 and inject HLAE, either through HLAE's custom loader, or through Lawena.
 Then run injector.exe.
+Or your own injector.
 It will require running as admin if your TF2 is.

 ## DO NOT RUN WITHOUT INSECURE MODE